Priyamaanavale: Plot

 During their first wedding anniversary, Vijay, to everyone's shock, decides to end their marriage as per his agreement, claiming that he only considered Priya as a friend and never as a wife, and drops Priya back to her home.
 Priya is deeply hurt by Vijay's behaviour, and she also gets verbally harassed by many men for accepting an "agreement" marriage.
 Vijay continues his carefree lifestyle for some more days until he sees an old beggar carrying his paralysed wife on his back and begging at a traffic signal.
 When questioned, the beggar says that even though his wife cannot recover, it is his duty to look after her till her death.
 This incident makes Vijay realise his mistake, understand the Indian culture and feel guilty that even an old and poor beggar can take care of his wife, while he could not.
 He rushes to Priya's home, apologises to her and requests her to return to him.
 But Priya refuses as her faith in Vijay has been shattered.
 Meanwhile, Manohar and 7 Times again attempt to cause trouble for Vijay, prompting him to get them arrested.

 Priya gets a job at another company.
 Vijay takes over that company, even though it is running under heavy loss, so that Priya will work in his company as his personal assistant.
 But Priya refuses to talk to Vijay and snubs all of his efforts to reconcile with her.
 Priya soon realises that she is pregnant.
-She invites Vijay, Vishwanathan and her company employees to her Seemantham.
+She invites Vijay, Vishwanathan and her company employees to her seemantham (baby shower).
 However, she uses the Seemantham function as an opportunity to insult Vijay and Vishwanathan, revealing to all the guests present that Vijay is her husband and left her after one year as per his agreement.
 Vijay retaliates by saying that Priya did marry him and accepted the conditions in his agreement, not out of love for him, nor with the intention to reform him, but to use his money to fix the various issues in her family.
-He leaves the function with his father and friends, but not before telling Priya that he'll give up the custody of their child to her.
+He leaves the function with his father and friends, but not before telling Priya that he will give up the custody of their child to her.